Gangjiang1/Gangjiang1.github.io/_pages/about.md

 🧫 During my Master’s degree, I collaborated with [Dr. Zhe Tian](https://www.researchgate.net/profile/Zhe-Tian-2) on NSF-China projects related to Building Energy System Simulation and Building Fault Detection & Diagnosis.

-✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I gained experience in data center design and operation, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.
+✍️ I have completed internships at [Amazon AWS](https://aws.amazon.com/), where I have gained experience in designing and operating data centers with a focus on enhancing resilience and scalability, and at [SUNAC](https://www.sunac.com.cn/en/about.aspx), where I worked in real estate management.

 ## 🎉 News
 📢 Jun.
 2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona, and hope to speak there.
 Happy to engage in discussions and make connections!!!